open-mmlab/mmpose/docs/en/migration.md

     preds = self.decode(batch_coords)
 ```

-The `loss()` not only performs the calculation of loss functions, but also the calculation of training-time metrics such as pose accuracy, and is carried by a dictionary `losses`:
+The `loss()` not only performs the calculation of loss functions, but also the calculation of training-time metrics such as pose accuracy.
+The results are carried by a dictionary `losses`:

 ```Python
  # calculate accuracy